-Goal Setting: Teachers and students work jointly to create learning goals that connect the learning objectives (standards) and students' interests and learning style(s).
-The goals are fleshed out with timelines and strategies to be used to reach these goals.
-Students track their progress using our I CAN! folders.
+Teachers and students work jointly to create learning goals that connect the learning objectives (standards) with each student's interests and learning style.
+Student goals are fleshed out with timelines and strategies to reach these goals.
+Students will track their progress using our I CAN!
+Folders (Appendix G).
 Timelines and activities are created to give optimum learning experiences for the student's educational success.
-Goals are reviewed regularly and adjusted to assist students in attaining their goals as well as the creation of new goals to move students along their personal learning path.